xicodomingues/francinette/README.md

 #### This test that you put up is incorrect!

-Please contact me on slack (under `fsoares-`), or create a new github issue,  indicating for what exercise which test fails, and a description of what you think is wrong.
+Please create a new github issue, indicating for what exercise which test fails, and a description of what you think is wrong.
 You can also try to fix it and create a pull request for that change!

+#### What is NULL_CHECK in strict?

+This is a way to test if you are protecting your `malloc` calls.
+This means that it will make every call to `malloc` fail and return `NULL` instead of a newly allocated pointer.
+You need to take this into account when programming so that you don't get segmentation faults.

+#### The tester for get_next_line is giving me Timeout errors

+This is something that is very common.
+My tester will get slower for every malloc that you do, so if you do a lot of mallocs it will probably timeout.

+If it timeouts while in the strict mode, don't worry, this one is very very inefficient.
+I have plans to change some things to not make it so horrible, but for the time being, don't worry if it gives a Timeout.

 ## Troubleshooting